adopt-liveview/adopt-liveview/priv/pages/2024/04-05-conditional-rendering-en_US.md

 author: "Lubien",
 tags: ~w(getting-started),
 section: "HEEx",
-description: "To render or not to render, that is the question" }
+description: "To render or not to render, that is the question",
+previous_page_id: "basics-of-heex",
+next_page_id: "list-rendering"
+}

 ---